arcus-azure/arcus.templates/docs/preview/features/web-api-template.md

 * `Server` header * Provides information concerning the Web API runtime

 The OpenAPI documentation is available by-default.
 Be careful of exposing sensitive information with the OpenAPI documentation, only expose what's necessary and hide everything else.

+### Health

+A default health controller is available that exposes the configured health checks as an aggregated health report.
+For more information on application health, see [Microsoft's documentation](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks).

+The controller doesn't directly exposes Microsoft's `HealthReport` model but uses a custom `ApiHealthReport`  model which eliminates the exception details from the original report.
+This way the application's health can be exposed in a safe manner without also exposing exception and assembly information to the user.